rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231210_New York Times Podcasts.md

 *  Fewer than 700 people have flown to space so far,
 *  and it is often easy to identify who they are in research publications,
 *  which can make them reticent about details that might satisfy behaviorists.
-*  In short, says Simone Dubé, a postdoctoral research fellow at the Kinsey Institute at Indiana University,
+*  In short, says Simone DubÃ©, a postdoctoral research fellow at the Kinsey Institute at Indiana University,
 *  We know very little about the intimacy and sexuality of astronauts,
 *  but we do know some basics.
-*  There are good indications that erection and lubrication are not inhibited in space, Dubé says,
+*  There are good indications that erection and lubrication are not inhibited in space, DubÃ© says,
 *  and it appears that microgravity doesn't subject contraceptives to additional side effects.
 *  There are concerns about reproduction, however,
 *  that will have to be addressed if our species is ever to take up permanent residence somewhere else besides Earth.